What are Cytokines?

 - IL- receptor antagonist, IL-4, IL-6, IL-10, IL-11, IL-13

 IL-6 is considered inflammatory or anti-inflammatory based on the circumstance.
-The immune system is a confusing network, where some of the anti-inflammatory cytokines can exert inflammatory properties as well.
+The immune system is a confusing network of cell sometimes!

 IL-10 a Major Anti-inflammatory